informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

     aggregated proof simultaneously during each update, having separate trusting periods for each doesn't align logically.
-Instead, when configuring this period, we must account for both the DA layer and the rollup, ensuring that the client's trusting duration is maximum acceptable amount.
+Instead, when configuring this period, we must account for both the DA layer and the rollup, ensuring that the client's trusting duration is the maximum acceptable amount.
 If, for instance, the rollup requires a shorter trusting window, it dictates when the client expires.
 This parameter is determined by relayers/users and can be updated during both client recoveries and upgrades.